-No one need ask the rhetorical, “If Savannah could talk,” because she doesn’t just talk; She sings her Southern song through the preservation of her past.
-Savannah’s history is her legacy and here are some of her finest historical gems: (P.S.
+The historic sites of Savannah are its legacy.
+No one need ask the rhetorical, “If Savannah could talk,” because she doesn’t just talk; she sings her Southern song through the preservation of her past.
+Here are some of her finest features.
+(P.S.
 Don’t forget to bring your camera to capture some unforgettable memories along the way!)

-There are many awe-inspiring places of worship all throughout Georgia’s First City and a trip here would not be complete without visiting a few.
-None are quite as magnificent as Lafayette Square’s Cathedral of St. John the Baptist, which has two magnificent bell towers that ring out on the hour, beckoning Catholics and non-Catholics alike to venture through its echoing aisles.
-Just south of this cathedral, off Bull Street, is Savannah’s Temple Mickve Israel, the third oldest Jewish congregations in the United States, which dates back to 1733.
-While there are many tall spires around town, none are quite as famous as Independent Presbyterian Church, which was featured in the opening credits of “Forrest Gump.”
+There are many awe-inspiring places of worship all throughout Georgia’s First City.
+A trip here would not be complete without visiting a few.
+None are quite as magnificent as Lafayette Square’s Cathedral of St. John the Baptist.
+This church has two magnificent bell towers that ring out the hour, beckoning folks to venture through its echoing aisles.
+Just south of this cathedral, off Bull Street, is Savannah’s Temple Mickve Israel.
+It the third oldest Jewish congregation in the United States, which dates back to 1733.
+While there are many tall spires around town, none are quite as famous as Independent Presbyterian Church.
 Founded in 1755, the Independent Presbyterian was acknowledged as the mother church of Georgia’s Presbyterians.

 But that’s not all!
-Don’t leave without first stepping inside of First African Baptist Church, which is considered one of the oldest African-American Congregations in the country, even though physical church was not completed until 1859.
+Don’t leave without first stepping inside of First African Baptist Church.
+It is considered one of the oldest African-American Congregations in the country, even though the physical church was not completed until 1859.

 From Mansions to Museums